UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 ```

 ### Initializers
-Initializers are a useful re-usable rule to handle a common sequence in the language in multiple different contexts.
+The Initializers rule provides a way to handle a common sequence in the language in multiple different contexts.
 (sort of like a function in most programming languages, in fact, ANTLR rules are implemented in the generated parser
 as methods).